Skip to content

 Client reviewsAnnuallyLaunch client satisfaction survey process on client anniversary dates

-Launching > Launch manually
+Launching > Launch on a schedule

 Triggers > Launch via middleware